-- Substitute red chili powder with cayenne pepper and paprika in this Potato fry south Indian style.
+- Substitute red chili powder with cayenne pepper and paprika in this stir-fried potato.

 - Add curry leaves, chopped garlic, chopped coriander leaves.
 Anyone of these or all.
 Each one of these ingredients has its unique flavors and would be great when they all are combined together as well.

-- Add chopped garlic along with fennel seeds, gives the interesting flavor to this recipe.
+- Add chopped garlic along with fennel seeds, gives an interesting flavor to this recipe.

-- Slice potatoes lengthwise also yield the same taste, but the dish looks much more even in size.
+- Slice potatoes lengthwise also yield the same taste, but the potato fry curry looks much more even in size.

-- Cooking in lower flame with little more oil provides crispy, crunchy potatoes.
+- Cooking in a lower flame with little more oil provides crispy, crunchy potatoes.